An offering du'â in the heart. A du'â and a supplication addressed to Allah.

 Since this is the haqiqah of the situation, just as his fish became a mount, a submarine and his sea became a safe plain and the night took a beautiful form with moonlight for Hazrat Yûnus ‘Alayhissalâm as a result of that du’â, so too, with the mystery of that du’â, we should say: لاَ اِلهَ اِلاَّ اَنْتَ سُبْحَانَكَ اِنِّى كُنْتُ مِنَ الظَّالِمِينَ8 .
 We should engage the gaze of mercy with the sentence لاَ اِلهَ اِلاَّ اَنْتَ9 upon our future, with the word سُبْحَانَكَ10 upon our world, and with the phrase اِنِّى كُنْتُ مِنَ الظَّالِمِينَ11 upon our nafs.
 So that our future may illumine with the nûr of îmân and the moonlight of the Qur'an, and the terror and wilderness of our night may transform into friendly familiarity and a place of excursion.
 And on our world and ground, which are cast into non-existence by boarding infinite corpses on the waves of the years and centuries through the continuous alternation of life and death, we may safely travel on that sea embarking on the haqiqah of Islam which is a ma’nawî ship made in the dockyard of Al-Qur’an al-Hakîm, so that the duty of our life may finish by disembarking to the shore of salâmât.
 Instead of fear and terror, the storms and quakes of that sea may pleasingly caress and illumine the gaze of admonition and tafakkur by refreshing the views of the excursion like cinema screens.
 Also, by that mystery of the Qur'an and through the tarbiyyah of Furqân; our nafs will not ride us, it may become our mount, embark us on itself and may be a powerful means for us in the attainment of our eternal life.

 In Short: Since man, due to the comprehensiveness of his essence suffers from malaria, he also suffers from the quakes and tremors of the earth, and the supreme quake of the universe at the time of qiyâmah.
-And just as he fears from a microscopic microbe, so too he fears the comet that appears among the lofty planets.
-Just as he loves his home, so too he loves the huge world.
+And just as he fears a microscopic microbe, so too, he fears the comet that appears among the lofty planets.
+Just as he loves his home, so too, does he love the huge world.
 Just as he loves his little garden, so too he ardently loves infinite and eternal Jannah.
 The One Who the whole universe is in the grasp of His disposal, both particle and planet are under His command can only be such a man's Ma’bûd, Rabb, refuge, saviour and purpose.

 Definitely, such a man is constantly in need to say like Yûnus (as):لاَ اِلهَ اِلاَّ اَنْتَ سُبْحَانَكَ اِنِّى كُنْتُ مِنَ الظَّالِمِينَ12